TSM Quick Take

 The Townsend Wye stands as one of the most popular swimming and tubing spots in Townsend, where Little River and Middle Prong merge to create a natural recreational area loved by locals and visitors alike.
 This tourist attraction offers a perfect escape from the summer heat, with clear mountain waters ranging from ankle-deep spots ideal for young children to deeper swimming areas where teens and adults can fully immerse themselves.

-Parking is available in a gravel lot for a modest fee, though spaces fill quickly on summer weekends and holidays.
+The rocky riverbed creates natural pools and gentle rapids, making it excellent for both relaxed swimming and casual tubing.
+Bring water shoes or old sneakers—the rocks can be slippery and sharp.
+Parking is available in a gravel lot for a modest fee; a valid parking tag is required for vehicles parking longer than 15 minutes, and tags can be purchased at the Townsend Wye fee kiosks.
+Spaces fill quickly on summer weekends and holidays.
 There are no formal facilities or lifeguards on duty, so come prepared with everything you need, including water, snacks, and towels.
 The lack of cell service adds to the natural experience but requires additional planning for safety.

 The best times to visit are early mornings or weekdays when crowds are thinner.
 The area is particularly beautiful in early fall when the surrounding trees begin to show their colors, though the water becomes notably colder.
 Local tip: bring camping chairs or blankets for the rocky shore, and keep valuables to a minimum as there's no secure storage.